isobela/playlist-isobela/README.md

 ## Music Playlist Creator

-For my term project I will create a music playlist creator intended for users to create and save new playlists.
+For my term project I will create a music playlist creator intended for users to create and save a playlist.
 Users will be able to add songs to a playlist and retrieve information about individual songs and rank them on scale out of five.
-The music playlist creators will save these rankings for future reference to help users track which songs they like and dislike.
-The music playlist creator is intended for anyone who enjoys music and who may want to keep track of their favourite songs, and easily create and save playlists.
+The music playlist creator will save users song rankings for future reference to help users track which songs they like and dislike.
+The music playlist creator is intended for anyone who enjoys music and who may want to keep track of their favourite songs.
 I chose to create this Music Playlist Creator because I am constantly listening to music and I would love a way to sort and rank the songs im listening too!